gbsvb13/CyberSecurity_2024_study/README.md

 In the test level in website, there might be a admin password or id in the website's source code. if you can find it, you can invade website.

+HTML Injection is a vulnarability that occurs when unfiltered user input is displayed on the page.